 Do you offer custody evaluations or testimony in divorce cases?

-When working with children of parents who are going through a divorce, I ask both parents to agree in writing to waive my participation in court proceedings, out of respect for the value of the therapeutic relationship between myself and their child.
-My focus in providing therapy is the psychological, relational, and emotional well-being of the child.
+When working with children of parents who are going through a divorce, we ask both parents to agree in writing to waive our participation in court proceedings, out of respect for the value of the therapeutic relationship between our clinicians and their child.
+Our focus in providing therapy is the psychological, relational, and emotional well-being of the child.
 Being asked to testify in legal proceedings inevitably damages the therapeutic relationship and costs the child a needed source of support.
-If a parent is seeking counseling services for their child for legal purposes (such as custody evaluations), I am happy to provide referrals to qualified forensic therapists and psychologists.
+If a parent is seeking counseling services for their child for legal purposes (such as custody evaluations), we are happy to provide referrals to qualified forensic therapists and psychologists.

 Please contact Arbor Cove Therapy, LLC, if you have any other questions not answered here.
-I look forward to speaking with you.
+We look forward to speaking with you.